IntroductionTake this short walk through historic mining country through to the Dickey Flat Campsite.

 Located on the southern side of the Ohinemuri River.
-The main access point is the Karangahake Reserve Carpark on SH29 at Karangahake.
+The main access point is the Karangahake Reserve Carpark on SH2 at Karangahake.

 Mine tunnels and shafts are dangerous and may be hidden by vegetation.

-The lower part of the Crown Track between the Karangahake Gorge Historic Walkway and the Underground Pumphouse will regularly be closed when heavy rainfall is forecast.
+The lower part of the Crown Track along the Karangahake Gorge Historic Walkway will regularly be closed when heavy rainfall is forecast.
 This is to ensure public safety, which could be affected by weather-induced slips and rock fall - regular occurrences on this track.

 Check with the Tauranga Office for the current status, or call the DOC hotline 0800 DOC HOT (0800 362 468) at weekends and public holidays.